 It was so much easier (and cheaper if you think about it) to use regular cable TV.
 Then Netflix had to come in and upset the apple cart.
 And then Amazon wanted to play.
 We’re almost in the same boat we were in with cable TV, but spending more because of the decentralization.

-My older son, Joseph, is subscribed to both Netflix and Amazon Prime and yet he rarely watches anything on either service.
-I probably watch Netflix more than he does, on his subscription.
-And it’s mostly old stuff.
-When I’m with my younger son, Jonathan, I’ll piggyback on his Netflix subscription there.
+My older son, Joseph, is subscribed to both Netflix and Amazon Prime, and yet he rarely watches anything on either service.
+I probably watch Netflix more than he does.
+My younger son, Jonathan, is subscribed to both as well.
+He actually watches movies and series on both services.
+I know I don’t watch as much as he does.

 Although the free streaming video services have some decent content, the frequent advertisements can be extremely annoying.
 It’s like that with regular YouTube, Tubi and Pluto TV.
 I’ve tried watching long videos on each and I can’t take it for long.
 I can usually watch just one thing before calling it quits.

 My wife, Josie, watches TFC (The Filipino Channel) on her phone every day.
 They offer all the daily broadcast episodes for free.
 When we return to the Philippines, she’ll probably watch those shows at a sister’s house.
 We can’t see owning our own TV for the rare occasions when we’ll actually use it.
-From the beginning of 2015 through June of 2018 (when we left), we used our last one only a handful of times.
+From the beginning of 2015 through June 2018 (when we left), we only used ours a handful of times.

 I don’t watch a lot of TV and I can’t justify a subscription to anything.
 By the time something I like shows up on any streaming video service, I’ve already seen it elsewhere.
 And I don’t like a whole lot.